cosminlucian48/ShellProject/README.md

-# Shell Project with Cosmin Bejan and Drobnitchi Daniel
+# Shell Project with Suto Robert and Drobnitchi Daniel

 As a project work of our Operating System course we have implemented this basic shell program for Linux / Unix like operating system.